How to Remove Sand from the Pool Bottom

 Author - Michael Keenan

 I'm Michael Keenan the owner and creator of the Outdoor Care Guide.
-I'm a trained horticulturist with over 30 years experience in pool care, plant care and landscape care!
+I'm a trained horticulturist with over 30 years of experience in pool care, plant care, and landscape care!
 Seemed like a good idea to share - I think I can make your life easier and save you some time and money!